-Caroline Hadfield joined Amyris in June 2015 as Senior Vice President, Personal Care, and leads the company's B2B and B2C sales initiatives for its consumer cosmetic products.
+Caroline Hadfield joined Amyris in June 2015 as Senior Vice President, Personal Care, and leads the company's B2B and B2C sales initiatives for its consumer cosmetic products and was appointed President of the company’s Biossance brand in July 2018.
 Previously, Hadfield owned and operated an established retail consultancy practice specializing in the health, wellness and the personal care market sectors.
 Prior to that, she cofounded luxury spa interests in the United Kingdom and San Francisco where she developed branded spa products and also served as Global Product Director for Bodyshop International, where she was responsible for a complete range of globally sourced and regionally targeted products and contributed extensively to marketing strategy and packaging design.
 Before joining Bodyshop, Hadfield was Senior Vice President at Sephora (part of LVMH Group) and was part of the executive team that rolled out the Sephora concept across the U.S., opening 50 stores within just 18 months.
 Her experience also includes prior roles in merchandizing as SVP – General Merchandise Manager with Duty Free Shoppers (part of LVMH) and as Buying Controller with Burton Group (now Arcadia).
 Hadfield holds a Bachelor of Arts (Honours) degree in textiles and management from Leeds University and has completed a Senior Executive Program at Stanford University.

 Jim Iacoponi joined Amyris in 2015 and is responsible for Amyris’s high-intensity sweeteners business and its performance materials business, farnesene-based applications for synthetic rubber, polymers, and industrial products.
 Additionally, he leads Amyris’s supply chain, regulatory and co-products teams and is a Board member for Amyris’s lubricants joint-venture, Novvi.
 Jim has over three decades of diverse experience in the downstream-energy and specialty chemicals sectors.
 Prior to joining Amyris he was Vice President of Operations for Propel Fuels, building California’s leading renewable fuel retail network providing flex fuel and renewable diesel to consumers.
 Previously, he served at BP P.L.C. for 28 years where he held numerous leadership roles including in convenience retailing, petroleum refining, sales operations, strategy development, business restructuring, and supply chain management.
 Jim has extensive customer-facing background in B2B and B2C channels as well as in global specialty chemical sales.
 He led BP’s 2400-location company-operated and dealer business East-of-the Rockies, and BP’s transition in the US to a franchisee-owned and operated retail business.
 He has held senior finance positions in manufacturing and led BP’s planning, forecasting and performance management activity for its global retail business.
 He holds a Bachelor of Science in Civil Engineering from the University of Notre Dame and a Master of Science in Management from Purdue University.